 What is an Apostille and Why do you Need it in a Real Estate Transaction in Cozumel, Mexico?

 A potential obstacle when doing business in a foreign country is that each country has its own method for creating and certifying documents.
-Being so, when you have documents that are legal in your country, how can the governing body in another place verify those documents?
+When you have documents that are legal in your country, how can the governing body in another place verify those documents?
 In many countries, it is through apostilles.
-Here is a closer look at what an apostille is and why you might need one during a real estate transaction in Cozumel, Mexico.
+Here is a closer look at what an apostille is and why you might need one during a real estate transaction in Cozumel.

 What is an apostille, exactly?